Does nicotine increase testosterone or quietly wreck it?

 • Myth: Vaping is safe for testosterone because there is no smoke.

 Fact: Nicotine itself acts as a vasoconstrictor.
-While vaping avoids tar, the nicotine still restricts blood flow, complicating erectile function and potentially affecting hormonal balance.
+While vaping avoids tar, nicotine can still restrict blood flow, complicating erectile function and potentially affecting hormonal balance.

 • Myth: If I quit smoking, my testosterone will crash forever.